engie-group/shaystack/README.md

 - [invokeAction](https://project-haystack.org/doc/Ops#invokeAction)

 ## Summary
-This project contains source code and supporting files for a Haystack application that you can deploy with `make aws-deploy`
+This project contains source code and supporting files for a ReadHaystack application that you can deploy with `make aws-deploy`

 ## Quick local installation